elastic/elasticsearch-net/docs/5.0-breaking-changes/nest-breaking-changes.md

 The visitors should be passed interfaces not concrete types see: https://github.com/elastic/elasticsearch-net/pull/2320

-## Deprecated queryies are now removed
+## Deprecated queries are now removed

 See also: https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking_50_search_changes.html#_deprecated_queries_removed